snowfoxsh/nestify/README.md

 }
 ```

-this will expand like this to the field.
+This will expand like this to the field.
 It allows you to type

 ```rust
 // ~~snip~~